 Our modest economic recovery will need continued attention, and policymakers must quickly resolve the fiscal showdown to end the uncertainty that could derail the recovery.

-Policymakers need to build on past policy experience to strengthen the economic recovery.
+Policymakers need to continue paying attention to our moderate economic recovery.

 Policymakers need to support a struggling economy with proactive investments.